 However, the inclusion of all disturbances in safe robust invariance verification often leads to excessive conservatism, making it unable to verify many problems in practical applications.
 On the other hand, many systems possess additional information regarding external disturbances, such as probability distributions \cite{franzle2008stochastic}.
 In such cases, safe probabilistic invariance provides a valuable complement to safe robust invariance by ensuring that a system will remain within a specified safe set with a certain probability \cite{kushner1967stochastic}.
 This approach mitigates the inherent conservatism in safe robust invariance verification by allowing for probabilistic violations and has garnered increasing attention in recent literature \cite{lavaei2022automated}.

-This paper propose a framework for the verification of safe probabilistic invariance in both stochastic discrete-time and continuous-time systems.
-The objective of safe probabilistic invariance verification is to compute lower and upper bounds on the liveness probability of the system remaining inside a safe set for all time, starting from a specific initial set.
+This paper proposes a framework for safe probabilistic invariance verification in both stochastic discrete-time and continuous-time systems.
+The objective of safe probabilistic invariance verification is to compute lower and upper bounds on liveness probabilities of the system remaining inside a safe set for all time, starting from a specific initial set.
 In this framework, several optimizations are proposed for computing these lower and upper bounds.
-These optimizations are constructed via the adaptation of stochastic barrier certificates in \cite{anand2022k,prajna2007framework}, which are built upon the well established Doob's nonnegative supermartingale inequality \cite{ville1939etude}, and equations in \cite{xue2021reach,xue2023reach}, which can precisely characterize the probability of reaching a target set while avoiding unsafe states.
-To demonstrate and compare the performances of these optimizations, several examples are provided based on the semi-definite programming tool.
+These optimizations are constructed via the adaptation of stochastic barrier certificates in \cite{anand2022k,prajna2007framework}, which are built upon the well-established Doob's nonnegative supermartingale inequality \cite{ville1939etude}, and equations in \cite{xue2021reach,xue2023reach}, which can precisely characterize the probability of reaching a target set while avoiding unsafe states.
+To demonstrate and compare the performance of these optimizations, several examples are provided based on the semi-definite programming tool.